Hannes M. Schalle: Television

+Special Programming & Sports Documentaries

-In 2013 Schalle acted as writer, director and composer for the TV documentary Das Digitale Ich – Menschen, Computer und Emotionen with Sherry Turkle, Kevin Kelly, Viktor Mayer-Schönberger, John Underkoffler, Gerfried Stocker and many more as well as the TV documentary "Markt.Macht.Kunst" with Erwin Wurm, Thaddaeus Ropac, Christian Boros, Walter Smerling, Agnes Husslein, Julian Khol, Tomás Saraceno, Gottfried Helnwein, Klaus Albrecht Schröder for 3sat.
+In 2013, Schalle acted as writer, director and composer for the TV documentary Das Digitale Ich – Menschen, Computer und Emotionen with Sherry Turkle, Kevin Kelly, Viktor Mayer-Schönberger, John Underkoffler, Gerfried Stocker and others.

-Premiere Picture produced his Feature Documentary 33 Days – Born to be Wild under the name Lauda – The Untold Story in 2014.
-Besides Niki Lauda the movie also features Sir Jackie Stewart, David Coulthard, Mark Webber, Nico Rosberg, Lewis Hamilton, Bernd Mayländer, Hans-Joachim Stuck, Jochen Mass, James Hunt and many more.
-It premiered in Cannes in 2014 and was released in July 2015 by Bulldog Film Distribution in Great Britain.
-It was No. 1 bestseller on iTunes and Amazon.

-In December 2014 Premiere Picture released Schalle's Feature Documentary In Space showing the 50 years of collaboration between ESA and NASA, the projects of the famous protagonists of private space travel – Elon Musk and Richard Branson, the German astronaut Alexander Gerst and his time on the ISS and first and foremost the Rosetta mission.

-At the same time he directed and produced Chanel's "Metiers d'Art Show" in Salzburg for Walter Films in collaboration with Moonlake Entertainment, assigned by Karl Lagerfeld starring the top models Cara Delevingne and Kendall Jenner shot at Schloss Leopoldskron.

-In 2015 Schalle directed another motorsports Feature Documentary with the title The Green Hell telling the story of the Nürburgring between 1925 and 2015, released in February 2017 by Odeon Cinemas in UK, Ireland, Germany, Austria, Spain and Italy.
+In 2015, Schalle directed another motorsports Feature Documentary with the title The Green Hell telling the story of the Nürburgring between 1925 and 2015, released in February 2017 by Odeon Cinemas in UK, Ireland, Germany, Austria, Spain and Italy.
 The production, led by executive producers Eric Nicoli and William Lewis was supported content-related by Sir Jackie Stewart, who came up with the name Green Hell for the Nordschleife.
 The movie features Bernd Mayländer, Hans-Joachim Stuck, Jochen Mass, Sir Stirling Moss, Sabine Schmitz, Niki Lauda, Adrian Newey, Andrew Palmer, Robert Lechner, Christian Danner, Tom Chilton, Walter Röhrl and many more.

+He also wrote, directed and produced the cinema documentary Monaco Grand Prix and filmed the Historic Grand Prix of Monaco in 2016.
+Filming was completed at the Monaco Grand Prix in 2017.

+In 2021, Schalle was commissioned by Telekom Deutschland to produce Beethoven X – The AI Project, which was released on MagentaTV, ARD, and RTL+.
+Alongside Sebastian Koch, Billy Joel played a leading role in the project.
+In 2022, Schalle produced the TV special Christmas in the Alps, featuring Melissa Naschenweng, Chris Steger, Nik P., and Hansi Hinterseer, which was broadcast on ServusTV.
+In 2024, Schalle created the biographical documentary Between Heaven and Hell about the actor Philipp Hochmair.

+Later in 2024, the Christmas special Christmas Lights, featuring Hansi Hinterseer as narrator and singer, was released on ServusTV and digital platforms.
+In 2024 and 2025, he worked as both writer and director on two specials, Welcome to My Life and The Long Road to the Summit, which tell the story of the career of winter sportsman and singer Hansi Hinterseer and were broadcast on ServusTV.